Brandi Glanville Catches Car Thief In The Act Just Weeks After Home Break-In

 Brandi Glanville was targeted by a carjacker this week in Los Angeles.

-According to a November 20 report from Radar Online, a video has surfaced in which the former Real Housewives of Beverly Hills star is seen screaming as a man attempts to break into her white Range Rover in mid-afternoon on what appeared to be a busy street in Sherman Oaks, California.
+According to a November 20 report from Radar Online, a video has surfaced in which the former Real Housewives of Beverly Hills star is seen screaming as a man attempts to break into her white Range Rover.
+The scene took place in the middle of the afternoon on what appeared to be a busy street in Sherman Oaks, California.

 “Call the police, call the police!”
 Glanville yelled as a man jumped out of her car.

-A short time later, one of Glanville’s male friends begins running after the carjacker and ultimately pins him on the ground a short distance up the street from where the event took place.
+A short time later, one of Glanville’s male friends begins running after the carjacker — and ultimately pins him on the ground, a short distance up the street from where the event took place.

 “A man broke into my car,” Glanville said to the man filming the incident on his camera.

 After pinning the criminal to the ground, Glanville’s friend told him not to touch things that aren’t his.
-The man then attempted to defend himself, claiming he thought the reality star’s car was his.
+The man then attempted to defend himself, claiming that he thought the reality star’s car was his.

 “It’s my car!”
 Glanville yelled after hearing what he was saying.

-After the criminal realized he was being filmed and was informed that police were on their way, he began to beg and plead with Glanville’s friend in hopes of having him let go.
-Understandably, the friend didn’t let him go and happily turned him over to police was they arrived.
+After the criminal realized that he was being filmed — and was informed that police were on their way — he began to beg and plead with Glanville’s friend in hopes of having him let go.
+Understandably, the friend didn’t let him go, and happily turned him over to police as they arrived.

-On Twitter, Glanville shared a message with her fans and followers in regard to the shocking incident.
+On Twitter, Glanville shared a message with her fans and followers in regards to the shocking incident.

 “Yesterday at 3 pm ish on Ventura blvd in Sherman oaks after lunch my date came across a man burglarizing my car red-handed,” she tweeted on November 19.
 “My date caught the thief & held him down until police arrived.
 People are getting so bold it’s scary.
 Thankfully no one was hurt.”